adrianto-nanovest/Archon/docs/bmad/confluence-user-communication-plan.md

 ### Q: Is my API token secure?

 **A:** Yes.
 Tokens are:
-- Encrypted with bcrypt before database storage
+- Encrypted with Fernet symmetric encryption before database storage
 - Never logged or exposed in UI/errors
 - Transmitted only over HTTPS
 - Revocable in Atlassian account settings anytime